rern/rAudio/README.md

 	- Boot from USB drive without SD card
 		- For Raspberry Pi 2B v1.2, 3A+, 3B, 3B+, 4B
 		- Setup [USB mass storage boot](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md)
+		- `CHOOSE SD CARD` > select USB drive
-		- Choose USB drive instaed of SD card
+		- Should be used only when USB drive is faster than SD card.
 - Existing users:
 	- Keep current setup SD card.
 	- Try with a spare one before moving forward.